Skip to main content

 2. Explore New Features

-2.1 The Mapbox Standard Style
+2.1 The Mapbox Standard and Mapbox Standard Satellite Styles

 To set Mapbox Standard as the style for your map in v11 you can use the same StyleURI convenience variables from v10 like below.
 Mapbox Standard is the new default style, so not setting a StyleManager/styleURI means your map will use Mapbox Standard.